 In HACE, the brain gets swollen, which can lead to coma and even death.
 Its symptoms are paralysis on one side of the body, bladder dysfunction, fatigue, bowel dysfunction, loss of coordination, and confusion.
 Descend to a lower altitude as soon as possible to prevent the worsening of the condition.

 High Altitude Pulmonary Edema (HAPE)

-Fluid is accumulated in the lungs which also increases the capillary pressure.
-Its symptoms include severe shortness of breath at rest, dry cough that later leads to producing pink frothy sputum, and fatigue.
-Important Note: Severe cases of AMS are pretty rare.
-All our guides at the Adventure Club Trek, are aware of the symptoms of AMS and can handle them with care.
+Fluid is accumulated in the lungs, which also increases the capillary pressure.
+Its symptoms include severe shortness of breath at rest, dry cough that later leads to producing frothy pink sputum, and fatigue.
+Important Note: Severe cases of AMS are rare.
+All our Adventure Club Trek guides are aware of the symptoms of AMS and can handle them with care.
 We prioritize acclimatization, talk about the use of Diamox beforehand and counsel all our trekkers on the risk and preventive factors before and during the trip.
 Your safety is our main concern.

 - A bandage in case of sprains.